kingston-hackSpace/About_wires/README.md

 ----
 ### PURCHASING CLOTH CABLES

 [INDUSTVILLE](https://www.industville.co.uk/pages/about-industville) is UK-based an interior design brand with a specialist focus on lighting.

-Their [Fabric Flex Lighting Wire](https://www.industville.co.uk/products/fabric-flex-3-core-braided-cloth-cable-lighting-wire?variant=54914849571198) is suitable for lighting connection to mains.
+Their [Fabric Flex Lighting Wire](https://www.industville.co.uk/products/fabric-flex-3-core-braided-cloth-cable-lighting-wire?variant=54914849571198) is suitable for lighting connection to mains for:

-Specifics on Amperage and Voltage to be confirmed.
+- Cable type: H05V-K

+- This is a flexible, single-core PVC insulated wire used mainly inside equipment and control panels.

+- Rated Voltage : 300/500 V

+- Average insulation thickness: 0.60 mm

+- Temperature rage: (–15) °C to (+70) °C

+- Safe for normal domestic and industrial environments

+- Not suitable near heaters, ovens, or motors without extra protection

+- AENOR <HAR> CERTIFICATION.

+- Suitable for:

+Internal wiring of appliances

+Lighting fittings

+Control and signalling circuits

+Inside conduits (surface-mounted or embedded)

+Fixed, protected installations

+NOT suitable for

+Direct burial

+Outdoor exposure without conduit

+High-temperature equipment

+Fixed building wiring on its own (needs conduit or trunking)

+See the Technical Data Sheet [here]